20 July plot: Escape from the Wolf's Lair and flight to Berlin

 Finally, at 16:00 Olbricht issued the orders for Operation Valkyrie to be mobilised.
 The vacillating General Fromm, however, phoned Field Marshal Wilhelm Keitel at the Wolf's Lair and was assured that Hitler was alive.
 Keitel demanded to know Stauffenberg's whereabouts.
 This told Fromm that the plot had been traced to his headquarters and that he was in mortal danger.
 Fromm replied that he thought Stauffenberg was with Hitler.

-Meanwhile, Carl-Heinrich von Stülpnagel, military governor of occupied France, managed to disarm the SD and SS and captured most of their leadership.
-He travelled to Günther von Kluge's headquarters and asked him to contact the Allies, only to be informed that Hitler was alive.
+Meanwhile, General Carl-Heinrich von Stülpnagel, military governor of occupied France, managed to disarm the SD and SS and captured most of their leadership.
+He travelled to Field Marshal Günther von Kluge's headquarters and asked him to contact the Allies, only to be informed that Hitler was alive.
 At 16:40 Stauffenberg and Haeften arrived at the Bendlerblock.
 Fromm, presumably to protect himself, changed sides and attempted to have Stauffenberg arrested.
 Olbricht and Stauffenberg restrained him at gunpoint and Olbricht then appointed General Erich Hoepner to take over his duties.

 By this time Himmler had taken charge of the situation and had issued orders countermanding Olbricht's mobilisation of Operation Valkyrie.
 In many places the coup was going ahead, led by officers who believed that Hitler was dead.
-City Commandant, and conspirator, General Paul von Hase ordered the Wachbataillon Großdeutschland, under the command of Major Otto Ernst Remer, to secure the Wilhelmstraße and arrest Propaganda Minister Joseph Goebbels.
+City Commandant, and conspirator, Lieutenant General Paul von Hase ordered the Wachbataillon Großdeutschland, under the command of Major Otto Ernst Remer, to secure the Wilhelmstraße and arrest Propaganda Minister Joseph Goebbels.
 In Vienna, Prague, and many other places troops occupied Nazi Party offices and arrested Gauleiters and SS officers.